 All else being equal, the less equity contributed by the PE firm, the higher the returns to the fund (and vice versa).

 The returns to the investor are a direct function of the amount of equity required.
 Hence, the required equity contribution is among one of the most important considerations when deciding whether to proceed or pass on an investment opportunity.

-Sponsors are incentivized to minimize the amount of cash equity required by limiting the purchase price and utilizing as much debt as possible to fund the deal – all while not placing an unmanageable level of risk onto the target company.
+Financial sponsors are incentivized to minimize the amount of cash equity required by limiting the purchase price and utilizing as much debt as possible to fund the deal – all while not placing an unmanageable level of risk onto the target company.

 To begin, we recommended starting on the “Uses” side before completing the “Sources” side, as intuitively, you’d need to quantify how much something costs before thinking about how you’ll come up with the funds to pay for it in the first place.